MIRA Concerns vs. Reality

 - EHD, 6.78%

 - SMHS, 3.78%

 There is no material difference between the 4th week and end of term student data.
 The change as well as the additional wait for SCH data is too detrimental and confusing to warrant the use of the end of term data.

 The College is missing out on significant revenue as double majors are not considered in the MIRA model.

-Of the 10,519 undergraduate students enrolled as of 4th week in fall 2018 (term 1910), 1,108 students, approximately 10.53% of students, declared double majors.
-Of those double majors, the net equivalent of 155 students or approximately 1.47% had a second major outside of the college of the primary major.
-The net equivalent was calculated to account for a student with a primary major in A&S and a second major in BPA that would be offset by a student with a primary BPA major and a second major in A&S.
+Of the 9,718 undergraduate students enrolled as of 4th week in Fall 2021 (term 2210), 1,437 students, approximately 14.79% of students, declared double majors.
+Of those double majors, the net equivalent of 270 students or approximately 2.78% had a second major outside of the college of the primary major.
+The net equivalent was calculated to account for a student with a primary major in College A and a second major in College B that would be offset by a student with a primary major in College B and a second major in College A.

 The College of primary major is the vertical axis and the College of secondary major is the horizontal axis.
-In total, Arts & Sciences (A&S) had 109 net equivalent students that they would have shared in the 40% record allocation because College of Business and Public Administration (BPA), School of Aerospace Sciences (JDO), College Nursing & Professional Disciplines (NUR), College of Engineering and Mines (SEM) and School of Medicine and Health Sciences (SMHS) were the primary major and A&S was the secondary major.
+In total, Arts & Sciences (A&S) had 169 net equivalent students that they would have shared in the 40% record allocation because College of Business and Public Administration (BPA), College of Education & Human Development (EHD), The John D. Odegard School of Aerospace Sciences (JDO), College Nursing & Professional Disciplines (NUR), College of Engineering and Mines (SEM), and School of Medicine and Health Sciences (SMHS) were the primary major and A&S was the secondary major.

-The college of record allocation is 40% of the undergraduate tuition pool and the 1.47% is not material to impact the allocation.
+The college of record allocation is 40% of the undergraduate tuition pool and the 2.78% is not material to impact the allocation.
 The MIRA team in conjunction with the Deans will continue to monitor this percentage for materiality.
-For fall 2017 (term 1810), the comparable metric was 1.65%.
+For Fall 2020 (term 2110), the comparable metric was 2.53%.